A breakdown of your MSBA program

 - project management

 Students must complete 44 units to meet the graduation requirements, including a practicum project course that spans the duration of the program.

 Intersession/summer session prior to fall quarter*

 - The outlined schedule and unit requirement is subject to change.
-Formal instruction occurs on Fridays, Saturdays and most Wednesdays.
+Formal instruction occurs on Fridays, Saturdays, in addition to some Wednesdays or Thursdays.

 - As part of the degree requirements, all students must pass a comprehensive examination administered in the spring quarter.
 The exam tests students on their coursework, as well as their ability to synthesize learning across key subject areas.

 Focuses on teaching the fundamentals of R and SQL.
 Introduces the topic of numerical optimization and review the concepts of linear algebra and calculus.